cwarden/mysql-proxy/doc/core.rst

 The plugins can change the default behaviour of the network core and impliment one of three basic plugins:

-* :ref:`page-plugin-admin` implements only the listening side
+* :ref:`plugin-admin` implements only the listening side
 * client plugins implement only the connection side
-* :ref:`page-plugin-proxy` implements both sides
+* :ref:`plugin-proxy` implements both sides

 Network Core Layer
 ==================